 View Report Card Schedule

 Schools may be delayed or closed due to hurricanes, snow, ice, or extreme heat.
-School superintendent Dr. Jim Roberts will make the decision and have it announced first on WFOS FM 88.7, the Chesapeake Public Schools radio station, WCPS COX-46 and Verizon Channel-48.
+School superintendent Dr. Jared Cotton will make the decision and have it announced first on WFOS FM 88.7, the Chesapeake Public Schools radio station, WCPS COX-46 and Verizon Channel-48.
 Announcements also will be made on other local media stations.
 Parents will also be notified via phone and/or text through our Parent Alert System.
 There are times when, due to unforeseen circumstances, schools may close early.
 When this happens, students should have a plan of action.
 They should know what to do and where to go when they arrive at home.
 Parents should have an understanding with their children beforehand exactly what action they should take in case of early closings.

 View Emergency Information.